TimITSolutions/federation_environment_getting_started/README.md

 **Start from your own code and make it suitable for CLaM dataset and the platform**

-However, if you would like to start from scratch, most important things to keep in mind when developing your code for CLaM are:
+If you would like to start from scratch, most important things to keep in mind when developing your code for CLaM are:
 1. Use [CLaM-sample](./dataset) in this repository to develop your code.
 2. CLaM dataset description and how to access the dataset in your code can be found [here](./dataset/dataset.md).
 3. The entrypoint of the code needs to be called ```main.py```.